Characterization of Lateral Amorphous Selenium Photodetectors for Low-Photon and VUV Detection at Cryogenic Temperatures: Experimental Methods

 Each detector was installed in the cryostat under standard operating conditions.
 A miniature 100\,$\Omega$ platinum RTD (PT100) was affixed to the surface of the a-Se layer.
 The sample holder was cooled slowly from room temperature to 77.77\,K and temperature readings were recorded in parallel: one from the cryostat’s base sensor and one from the detector surface via passive ohmmeter readout of the RTD.
 Measurements were taken at approximately 8--9\,K intervals based on the sample holder temperature.
 To evaluate surface temperature stability, the system was held at 200\,K, 165\,K, and 77.77\,K for 30 minutes at each point.
 Across all three cases, the detector surface temperature varied by no more than 10 mK.
 Passive RTD measurement was used throughout to eliminate self-heating.

 Figure~\ref{fig:temps} shows the temperature difference between the detector surface and the sample holder plotted against the detector surface temperature for both devices.
-The data were fit with a third-order polynomial of the form $T_{\mathrm{det}} = ax^3 + bx^2 + cx + d$, where $T_{\mathrm{det}}$ is the detector surface temperature and $x$ is the holder temperature.
+The data were fit with a third-order polynomial of the form $T_{\mathrm{det}} = ax^3 + bx^2 + cx + d$ where \(T_{\mathrm{det}}\) is the detector surface temperature and \(x\) is the holder temperature.
 Both curves deviate from ideal thermal contact at lower temperatures, with the detector remaining consistently warmer than the holder by several kelvin, indicating measurable thermal resistance between the detectors and the sample holder.
-IDE-B tracked more closely to the sample holder throughout cooling and reached a minimum temperature of 87.33\,K, whereas IDE-A plateaued at 92.91\,K. This small but consistent difference suggests that IDE-B achieved slightly better thermal coupling under otherwise identical conditions.
-This small but consistent difference is attributed to differences in thermal coupling between the detector substrates and the sample holder.
+IDE-B tracked more closely to the sample holder throughout cooling and reached a minimum temperature of 85.60\,K, whereas IDE-A plateaued at 92.91\,K. This difference arises from slightly improved thermal coupling in IDE-B under otherwise identical operating conditions.
+The minimum temperatures achieved were limited by thermal contact rather than the cryostat capability, which can reach lower temperatures when operated with liquid helium, though all measurements in this work used liquid nitrogen.